r1mikey/research-unix-v7/README.md

 ```
 The preceding commands can be run with the parallel build (`-j N`) option to speed them up.

-Built the UNIX partition image and copy it into the SD card image:
+Build the UNIX partition image and copy it into the SD card image:
 ```shell
 (cd tools && ./buildfs && sync)
 dd if=tools/abc.fs of=tools/sd.img bs=512 seek=96256 conv=notrunc